cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P5 (implied by 'scaling study') but not explicit... more focused on tree
 - P6 (implied through chart)
 - P7
 - P8 (metadata stated, perf data implied), also draws a plot of the results
+- P9 (implied, mentions metadata fields and time)

   ### misses metadata